qatrainingjaguila/CNEDevOps/README.md

 ## Architecture
 ### Infrastructure
-Pictured below is an infrastructure diagram showing the architecture of your database.
+Pictured below is an infrastructure diagram showing the architecture.

 ![ERD][erd1]